 We want to provide excellent services and deliver those services right first time for our customers.
 Where we fail to do so we expect officers to take ownership, take the matter seriously and work with customers to resolve any issues.
-There may be times, however, when customers feel we have let them down and wish to make a complaint.
+There may be times, however, when customers feel we have let them down so if you need to make a complaint please refer to the following link for information Making a complaint